mimimumu/tuyasmart_home_android_sdk_doc/en/resource/User_SDK_Update.md

-# Migration of a Series of SDK Accounts
+# Migration of One Series of SDK Accounts

 Upgrade after the login